garfix/nligems/doc/features/user input.md

 Can the system deal with one single sentence at a time, or can it handle text consisting of multiple sentences at once?

+## Idioms

+Many expressions in natural are not to be taken literally.